 Your employer is responsible for providing a vital piece to your tax-return puzzle by issuing you Form W-2, “Wage and Tax Statement.”
 Without this form, you won’t have the information you need to file your tax return, and your anticipated refund may seem unreachable.
-A double whammy is that if you don’t file your return because your W-2 is missing, you’re staring a penalty fee in the face.
+Remember that if you don’t file your return because your W-2 is missing, you will likely be facing a stiff penalty.
 This seemingly complex dilemma is easily resolved by filing a substitute form as a replacement W-2.

 Filing a Tax Return Without a W-2

 IRS Form 4852, “Substitute for Form W-2, Wage and Tax Statement,” serves as a placeholder for a missing Form W-2.
 Using your last pay stub to file taxes, estimate as closely as possible the tax information that should be on your W-2, and transfer these figures to Form 4852.
 Attach Form 4852 to your tax return, and submit it before the tax filing deadline.
 You can download Form 4852 from the IRS website at IRS.gov and easily file taxes without a W-2.

 Your Employer's Issuing Time Frame